RF Spectrometer (A3008)

 Table: Interference In Our Laboratory.

-As you can see, the band 960 MHz to 1215 MHz has been reserved for Aeronautical Navigation.
+We provide the above table as a reference, because we have observed the reception at range 6 m to be stable with a dual receiver in our laboratory.
+It is clear that here in Waltham, operating in the 1000-1050 MHz would be perfect.
+But the band 960 MHz to 1215 MHz has been reserved for Aeronautical Navigation.
 Transmitting 300 μW in this band within the confines of a laboratory would have no effect upon aeronautical navigation.
 Within five meters of the laboratory's external walls, the Subcutaneous Transmitter's signal will be beneath thermal noise.
 We could ship transmitters in metal boxes, or wrapped in foil.
 If the transmitter turned on by impact or magnetic field, no measurable power would escape the wrapping.

 We would prefer, however, to operate in the ISM band, which is free for anyone to use.
 The ISM band appears to be the 26-MHz range between the peaks seen in the outside spectrum.
 We cannot be exactly sure of the frequencies to within a MHz, but we are confident to within 5 MHz.
 Certainly, it's worth trying the ISM band here in the United States.